Examination of voluntary motor skills of the fingers. G

 The same for verbal instructions.

-Methodology for the study of oral praxis
+Methodology for studying oral praxis

-Study of the volume and quality of movementlips
+Study of volume and quality of movementlips

 Study of the volume and quality of movementscheek muscles

-Receptions (according to verbal instructions) for all age groups:
+Techniques (according to verbal instructions) for all age groups:

 Study of the volume and quality of tongue movements-

-Receptions (by imitation) for all age groups:
+Techniques (by imitation) for all age groups:

 Move the tip of the tongue alternately from the right corner of the mouth to the left corner of the mouth.

-Methodology for the study of arbitrary facial motor skills
+Methods for studying voluntary facial motor skills

-Receptions (according to verbal instructions) for all ages
+Techniques (according to verbal instructions) for all ages

 groups:

-- Furrow your brows, hold the pose.
+- Frown your eyebrows, hold your pose.

-- Wrinkle your forehead, hold the pose.
+- Wrinkle your forehead and hold the pose.

-Mark: the execution is correct or the movement is performed with friendly movements (eyes squint, cheeks twitch, etc.) or the movement fails.
+Note: the execution is correct or the movement is performed with friendly movements (eyes squint, cheeks twitch, etc.) or the movement fails.

-Examination of the volume and quality of eye muscle movements
+Study of the volume and quality of eye muscle movements

-Receptions (according to verbal instructions) for all age groups:
+Techniques (according to verbal instructions) for all age groups:

-- Squint your eyes, hold the pose.
+- Squint your eyes and hold your pose.

-Mark: the performance is more correct, or the subject closes his eyes, or friendly movements occur, or the movement fails.
+Note: execution is more correct, or the subject closes his eyes, or friendly movements occur, or the movement fails.

-Duration study exhalation
+Duration Study exhalation

-Receptions for all age groups:
+Techniques for all age groups:

 Play any wind instrument.

-- Blow fluffs, snowflakes (2-Z respiratory movements).
+- Blow fluff, snowflakes (2-З breathing movements).

 Admission for all age groups:

-Examine the pace of movements using a written test: suggest drawing sticks on paper in a line for 15 seconds at an arbitrary pace.
-For the next 15 seconds, draw as fast as possible, for the next 15 seconds, draw at the original pace.
-Mark: pace is normal, slow, fast.
-In conclusion, to note the disturbed and intact aspects of the psychomotor state of children with speech disorders.
-After the examination, records of the psychomotor development of each child should be kept.
-You can use a map-table, on which the surname, age, performance assessment are marked vertically; horizontally - parameters for performing movements: rhythm, muscle tone, coordination, orientation in space, etc., a general conclusion.
-Performance evaluation differentiated black color - poor performance, 1 point; blue color - average performance, 2 points; red color - good performance, 3 points.
-Thus, the worst indicator, for example, in b parameters - b points, the best - 18 points.
-It is possible to draw up a graph of the psychomotor calendar curve (music director) and compare it with a speech graph (speech therapist).
+Examine the pace of movements using a written test: offer to draw sticks in a line on paper for 15 seconds at an arbitrary pace.
+For the next 15 seconds, draw as quickly as possible, for the next 15 seconds, draw at the original pace.
+Note: the pace is normal, slow, accelerated.
+In conclusion, note the impaired and intact aspects of the psychomotor state of children with speech disorders.
+After the examination, it is necessary to keep records of the psychomotor development of each child.
+You can use a table map on which the last name, age, and performance assessment are noted vertically; horizontally - parameters for performing movements: rhythm, muscle tone, coordination, orientation in space, etc., general conclusion.
+Differentiated performance assessment black - poor performance, 1 point; blue color - average performance, 2 points; red color - good performance, 3 points.
+Thus, the worst indicator, for example, in terms of six parameters - b points, the best - 18 points.
+You can draw up a graph of the psychomotor calendar curve (music director) and compare it with the speech graph (speech therapist).

-Ontogenetic principle of logopedic research
+Ontogenetic principle of speech therapy research

 1 month Reaction to sounds.
 Tries to raise and hold his head.

-2 months Holds head; follows a moving object grasping movements appear.
+2 months Holds head; follows a moving object; grasping movements appear.

 4 months Turns from back to side.

-7 months Good and crawling a lot.
+7 months He crawls well and a lot.

-1 year 4 months Can unlace shoes.
+1 year 4 months Can unlace a shoe.

 Determination of the development of visual perception